-headspace Tweed Heads (under the direction of the Social Futures) is an innovative youth service, delivering primary and mental health, alcohol and drug services, social welfare and vocational services to young people aged12-25 years.
-The mandate of headspace Tweed Heads is to provide early intervention and prevention services by responding with evidence based interventions for young people in the local community.
+headspace (under the direction of Social Futures) is an innovative youth service, delivering primary and mental health care, alcohol and drug services and vocational services to young people aged 12-25 years.

 As an equal opportunity employer, we will actively recruit our workforce from targeted communities; including Aboriginal and Torres Strait Islanders, LGBTIQ+ and people living with a disability, people with lived experience and people from culturally and linguistically diverse communities

 Social Futures is committed to prioritising the safety and wellbeing of children and upholds the National Child Safe Principles.
 Working with Children and National Police Check clearances are mandatory requirements for all staff.

 For further information, please contact Karri Shaw 0439 732 602